Current Practice in Occupational Health and Safety

 Available in 2014

-1. Access various information sources required to effectively manage Occupational Health and Safety (OHS) in a workplace environment;
+1. Access various information sources required to effectively manage Health and Safety in a workplace environment;

-2. Understand the need for organisational and operational risk management policies, procedures and practices in identifying, assessing and controlling risk;
+2. Explain the need for organisational and operational risk management policies, procedures and practices in identifying, assessing and controlling risk;

-3. Understand and utilise a range of current risk assessment techniques;
+3. Explain, analyse and apply a range of current risk assessment techniques;

-4. Understand and utilise a range of current incident/accident causation theories and models;
+4. Explain, analyse and apply a range of current incident/accident causation theories and models;

-5. Understand the main principles underpinning OHS Systems and associated regulatory structures.
+5. Outline the main principles underpinning Health & Safety Systems and associated regulatory structures.

 |Content||This course has three modules, as follows: |